MisaRistolainen/MisasMinerSetup/README.md

 ---

-https://streamable.com/6atv7 Short walkthrough of 1st launch on AMD cards.
+Short walkthrough of the 1st launch on AMD cards can be found [Here](https://streamable.com/6atv7)

-https://streamable.com/89x58 A little bit more indepth walkthrough with explanations.
-Also for AMD
+A little bit more indepth walkthrough with explanations, also for AMD can be found [Here](https://streamable.com/89x58)

 ---

-.EXE can be found in releases.
+.EXE can be found in [releases](https://github.com/MisaRistolainen/MisasMinerSetup/releases).

 I have heard that windows security thinks it is a trojan but it is a falsepositive.
 I invite you to upload it to virustotal or your preferred virus detection program.
-Currently trying to fix that but if you don't trust me, build the file yourself from the source files.
+Currently trying to fix that, but if you don't trust me, build the file yourself from the source files.

 ---